 - Script fonts: This font represents a handwritten and calligraphic way of writing.
 It is definitely artsier than the previous two and represents a playful, young, modern, and cool brand personality.

 - Display fonts: Usually a customized and innovative version of a popular font type, display fonts represent a quirky, unconventional, and path-breaking personality.

 Any other font style you see in the marketing world will combine these categories.
-Since custom fonts are a major trend prediction for 2022, we expect that many new font styles will come our way.
+Since custom fonts are a major design trend prediction for 2022, we expect that many new font styles will come our way.

 Now that we know what fonts broadly represent emotionally, let us dig a little deeper and explore the application of font psychology in different designs.